COLLABORATIVE DIVORCE PROCESS (CFP)

 The goal of the collaborative family process is to help couples to work successfully within the Collaborative Law Structure to achieve a positive outcome for both parties, whilst trying to avoid the social, emotional and economic strain a traditional divorce can have.

 Here at Gloria James-Civetta & Co we want to help you and your former partner reach an amicable agreement and make the divorce process as simple as possible.
-Contact us today to find out how our team of specialist lawyers can help you.
+Contact us today to find out how our team of lawyers can help you.

 Collaborative Family Practice, Singapore